SavionLegends/Grenade/README.md

-dd grenades to your MC:PE/MC:BE server!
+Add grenades to your MC:PE/MC:BE server!

 * Choose to break blocks or not when grenade blows up in config
     * `Block-break: false`